colingtgray/quick-demos/README.md

  - Routing
  - A pair of BIG-IPs deployed with 2 NICs in HA

- In AWS, the playbook will login to the deployed BIG-IPs and change/enable password authentication.
-In Azure, passwords are enabled by default.
+ In *AWS*, the playbook will login to the deployed BIG-IPs and change/enable password authentication.
+ In *Azure*, passwords are enabled by default.

  What these playbooks don't provide (yet):